 Worktops height will also affect how easily you can work in the kitchen.
-You can see examples of powered height adjustable work tops and our handy pull out worktop hidden in a draw, to provide an extra worktop for someone seated in the kitchen.
+You can see examples of powered height-adjustable worktops and our handy pull out worktop hidden in a draw, to provide an extra worktop for someone seated in the kitchen.

 The household trolley may be just what you need to help you to carry food and drink in the kitchen or around the house, especially if you rely on using walking equipment or if you have a tremor or weakness in your hands or arms.
-You can try out the traditional height adjustable trolley and compare it with a trolley with brakes, a trolley with forearm supports and other walkers with caddies or trays to find what works best for you.
+You can try out the traditional height-adjustable trolley and compare it with a trolley with brakes, a trolley with forearm supports and other walkers with caddies or trays to find what works best for you.

 Storage solutions in the kitchen can make the room safer and more accessible for all.
-We can show you some clever designs from a multi shelf pull out larder giving access to both sides, cantilevered pull down shelves, a really neat pull out shelf unit for a corner cabinet and even some powered shelves in an eye level cupboard, bringing the storage area down to work top height.
+We can show you some clever designs from a multi-shelf pull out larder giving access to both sides, cantilevered pull-down shelves, a really neat pull out shelf unit for a corner cabinet and even some powered shelves in an eye-level cupboard, bringing the storage area down to worktop height.

 Talking labels are so helpful for someone with a visual impairment to help them find the right items in the cupboard.
-We can signpost you to the RNIB and other online specialist who make a range or textured, braille or talking labels and lids.
+We can signpost you to the RNIB and other online specialists who make a range or textured, braille or talking labels and lids.
 We are also lucky in Devon to have some specialist services for people with sensory needs to find the right equipment and services.

 Liquid level indicators help someone with a visual impairment to pour a drink without spilling.
 We have this innovative gadget at the Independent Living Centre for you to try, it has been around for decades, but nothing has improved on its design yet!
 See equipment for eating and drinking.

 Washing up brushes can be fixed with a clamp or suckers to make washing up easier if you are using one hand or have a tremor, we have a selection at Independent Living Centre.
-We have a height adjustable kitchen sink too, so everyone can take a turn with the washing up.
+We have a height-adjustable kitchen sink too, so everyone can take a turn with the washing up.

 Cleaning and laundry gadgets are often advertised in newspapers and magazines.
 We keep up to date with developments and can give you information about lightweight or robotic hoovers, as well as easy reach dustpans and brushes and simple clothes pegs and accessible lines.